Interviews usually start with some "small talk" (casual conversation) before moving to the main topic.

 If you're about to go to an interview for graduate school program in America, or in any other English-speaking country, you should prepare for small talk.

-- Read this article and make sure you can answer the basic small talk questions in it.
+- Make sure you can answer these basic small talk questions.

 - Study current events, both in the country and the city where you're interviewing.